NH DoITEnterprise Lead

 Phase 0-1 Project Plan, WBS & Staffing

-Comprehensive implementation plan with generous staffing to ensure successful delivery of $8.15M annual value (range: $8.0–$8.3M) through three quick win integrations.
+Comprehensive implementation plan with generous staffing to ensure successful delivery of $3.80M committed Phase 1 value (Provider $1.30M + Eligibility $2.50M) through two quick win integrations (EVV: Phase 2).

 16.5